 #5 Play it up

 Once inside, I could see why this is the perfect place for the whole family to hang out.
 From a roller skating rink to an Escape Room, kids of all ages will be happy.
 There is also a haunted house, blacklight golf, a jungle gym, and arcade games.
 Our group of adults did the Missing Deed Escape Room, which was much harder than I expected, we needed various clues to help us get out!

-So there are my Top 5 things to do in Sandusky, Ohio with kids!
+So here are my Top 5 things to do in Sandusky, Ohio with kids!
 Have you been to Sandusky??
 Were you like me and chose to hit up Cedar Point and then call it a day?
 I urge you to add more time to your stay!
 Want to spend the night” Check out these Sandusky hotels!